mjheick/diary/README.md

 24 August
 Around the pool and feeling a bit nothing about HP which really disturbs me – or is it because I’m reading Martin Amis’s Experience which charts A Life …
 ```

-# Usage

-- configure.php to set up variables
-- edit preface.php to give your explanation/viewpoint

 # mysql